awslabs/data-solutions-framework-on-aws/framework/API.md

 ### DataLakeStorage <a name="DataLakeStorage" id="@adsf/framework.DataLakeStorage"></a>

-CDK Construct that creates the storage layer for data lake, composed of 3 {@link AnalyticsBucket} for Bronze, Silver, and Gold data.
+Creates the storage layer for a data lake, composed of 3 {@link AnalyticsBucket} for Bronze, Silver, and Gold data.

 See documentation TODO insert link.